swipswaps/objectiv-analytics/analysis/README.md

 to work with our [quickstart demo](https://objectiv.io/docs/quickstart-guide/), in which Metabase is included.

 ## Setup development environment
+This section is only required for development of the bach and open taxonomy packages.

 ```bash
 virtualenv venv
 source venv/bin/activate